Grilled pork tenderloin cooks in just 15 minutes! This easy, healthy grilling recipe is fork-tender, full of sizzling flavor, and fool proof.

 - The BEST Pasta Salad

-- Judy’s Baked Beans
+- The BEST Baked Beans

 Ingredients

-- extra virgin olive oil
+- extra virgin olive oil or vegetable oil

-- seasonings: salt, pepper, garlic powder, steak rub, etc.
+- Seasonings: salt, pepper, garlic powder, steak rub, etc.

 Directions

-- Move pork tenderloin to the side of the grill with low heat then grill for an additional 4 minutes on each of the two larger sides, for a total of 8 more minutes, or until an instant read thermometer reads 140 degrees, keeping the lid closed between flipping.
-Let pork rest for 10 minutes before slicing and serving.
+- Move the pork tenderloin to the indirect heat side of the grill then grill for 4 minutes on each of the two larger sides, for a total of 8 more minutes, or until an instant read thermometer or meat thermometer reads 145 degrees.
+Keep the lid closed between flipping.

 Notes